Jumping for Calaveras

 2. Moaning Caverns Adventure Park

 Why go: Rediscover your adventurous side and laugh a lot at this adventure park in Vallecito, Calif., which includes cave tours and a 32-foot-high climbing wall for all ages.

 Tip: Home to the state’s largest single cave chamber, take the Spiral Cave Tour that takes you into the marble depths of the Calaveras formation.
 View the main chamber by walking down a narrow wooden staircase 65 feet under the ground.
 Continue 100 more feet to the bottom below.

-Why go: This charming historic town was voted one of the top 10 coolest small towns in America by Budget Travel Magazine.
-There are more than 24 wine tasting rooms within walking distance of Main Street.
+Why go: This charming historic town was voted one of the 15 best U.S. destinations for 2021 by Forbes‘ Travel Bucket List There are more than 24 wine tasting rooms within walking distance of Main Street.

 Tip: Visit Ironstone Vineyards to see a 44-pound chunk of crystalline gold, the largest piece of gold mined in North America since the 1880s.
 The museum also contains Miwok artifacts and letters, photos and mining related artifacts from the Gold Rush era.
 There’s also a deli, tasting room and jewelry store on site.
 In summer, there’s a concert series at Ironstone Amphitheatre on site, as well.

 Then stop by at Murphys Historic Hotel, a beautiful building that opened in 1856 and hosted President Ulysses S. Grant and J.P.
 Morgan back in the day.
-Today’s it’s known for its lively bar scene.
+Today’s it’s known for its bar scene.
 Or head to Victoria Inn, a charming boutique hotel on Main Street. that offers excellent customer service, the great on-site V Restaurant & Bar and complimentary round-the-clock brownies and cookies.

 4. Angels Camp